“Much of the training done over the last 30 years has not worked as a prevention tool

 That’s why we developed The Workplace Color Spectrum® as a tool to do just that.
 The Workplace Color Spectrum® describes conduct as existing on a spectrum that ranges from respectful to toxic.
 Ensuring our actions are on the respectful end of the Workplace Color Spectrum® takes intention, patience, and lots of practice to successfully navigate different types of situations and different people with different points of view.
 Using the Workplace Color Spectrum®, many employees are now able to easily give feedback on co-worker actions and be a part of transforming their workplace and creating a healthier workplace culture.

 Want to improve your workplace sexual harassment prevention training program?
 Contact us for a preview of our sexual harassment training program and check out these sexual harassment prevention resources:

 - [Guide] Why is Sexual Harassment Still a Thing?
 Learn why harassment happens, the type of culture that invites this conduct in, and how to change the corporate mindset to prevent sexual harassment in the workplace.

 - [Tip Sheet] What if I’ve Been a Victim of Harassment?
 If you have been exposed to misconduct that is sexually-charged or has tinges of gender bias, here are a few options are for addressing the behavior.

 - [Template] Sexual Harassment Policy Template.
 This free workplace harassment policy template includes:1.
 Complaint Procedure 2.
 Investigation Process 3.
 Remedial Actions 4.
 No Retaliation.

 - [Guide] A Modern Approach to Implementing Harassment Training.
-This free guide outlines a 5-step program that takes sexual harassment prevention beyond one-time training coursework.
+This free guide outlines a 5-step program that takes workplace sexual harassment prevention training beyond one-time training coursework.